Patrick-Ohlson/ESP32_LoRaWAN/readme.md

 ## Start

+## START DISCLAIMER

+This code is provided without warranty or guarantee.

+This code eats babies.

+It may set fire to your computer, blow up your house or generate general havoc.

+Use this software at your own peril.

+## END DISCLAIMER

+## Intro

 Patrick Ohlson 2020 10 06

 Caveat: the adjustments on this fork of Heltec LoraWan implementation is only for educational purposes

-History:
+## History:

 https://twitter.com/pp3dp_se/status/1303342086243184641?s=20

-Step 1.
+## Step 1.

 In your main function, declare license like :

 uint32_t  LICENSE[4] = {  0xDEADBEEF,0xDEADBEEF,0xDEADBEEF,0xDEADBEEF};//470v2

-Step 2.
+## Step 2.

 Before call to Mcu.begin: